 This tax revenue impact - in addition to the economic impacts covered above - originates from the enhanced earnings of Davidson graduates.
-As Davidson continues to invest in its student body and graduates a new cohort each year, a new class of talent enters the North Carolina economy that deepen local labor pools for strategic industries, strengthening North Carolina's economic competitiveness.
+As Davidson continues to invest in its student body and graduates a new cohort each year, a new class of talent enters the North Carolina economy that deepens local labor pools for strategic industries, strengthening North Carolina's economic competitiveness.

 As stated throughout this report, Davidson's primary purpose is to prepare students for lives in leadership and service in North Carolina and beyond.
-Davidson has a notable economic impact in North Carolina especially, but in other communities in the United States and abroad as well.
+Davidson has a notable economic impact in North Carolina, but it reaches other communities in the United States and abroad as well.
 Inclusive of the alumni analyzed in the wage premium calculations above, Davidson has more than 21,000 alumni located around the world.
 Just as Davidson alumni positively impact and contribute to the North Carolina economy, this alumni network provides both a tremendous economic impact for their respective local economies and provides an important connection for graduating Davidson students as they enter the labor market.
 Davidson's rigorous academics cultivate deep intellectual and social skills.
-The college's experiential learning offerings - including internships and education abroad experiences - help students connect what they learn in the classroom with how they can impact the world.
+The college's experiential learning offerings, such as internships and education abroad experiences, help students connect what they learn in the classroom with how they can impact the world.

 One of the most visible ways Davidson has done this is in creating the Jay Hurt Hub for Innovation and Entrepreneurship.
-Currently celebrating its 5-year anniversary, the Hurt Hub is a 23,000 square foot technology, innovation and entrepreneurship center that hosts two anchor companies, Everblue, and Boomerang Water, in addition to convening other Charlotte metro area business leaders to help provide educational programming, experiential learning and consulting opportunities.
-13 By connecting students to these diverse opportunities in North Carolina's growing strategic industries, Davidson is preparing its graduates for a constantly changing economy and jobs that didn't previously exist when they enrolled.
+Currently celebrating its 5-year anniversary, the Hurt Hub is a 23,000-square-foot technology, innovation and entrepreneurship center that hosts two anchor companies, Everblue, and Boomerang Water, in addition to convening other Charlotte metro area business leaders to help provide educational programming, experiential learning and consulting opportunities.
+By connecting students to these diverse opportunities in North Carolina's growing strategic industries, Davidson is preparing its graduates for a constantly changing economy, for jobs that didn't previously exist when they enrolled.

 In addition to this, and not considered within the analysis of this section, is the debt load of Davidson's graduating students.
 As is well reported, the cost of higher education is at a historical high, and often requires incoming students to take out loans to cover tuition costs.
-Higher debt loads can impact how much spending may circulate back into the economy, as well as the long-term financial outcome of students.14 Davidson is among a small group of colleges and universities whose policies help limit debt load through three significant commitments:
+Higher debt loads can impact how much spending may circulate back into the economy, as well as the long-term financial outcome of students.
+Davidson is among a small group of colleges whose policies help limit debt load by three significant commitments: 1.) consideration for admission without regard for ability to pay; 2.) covering all financial need beyond the expected family contribution; and 3.) do not include loans in financial aid packages.
+Students' need is covered through grants and work-study jobs.
+Approximately three quarters of Davidson's students graduate without debt - the inverse of graduates nationally.
+Davidson was the first liberal arts college in the nation to establish this type of funding guarantee.

-13 The Hurt Hub @ Davidson. https://hurthub.davidson.edu/about-us/.
+&lt;sup>16 The Hurt Hub @ Davidson. https://hurthub.davidson.edu/about-us/.